 In a recent article for the Times Higher Education I pointed out how the lack of ideological diversity among social researchers not only undermines the extent to which research is trusted, funded or utilized, but also undermines researchers’ “capacity to understand phenomena, predict trends, or craft effective interventions.”

-A recent study by Jack Shafer and Tucker Doherty, published by Politico, suggests that journalistic outlets face many of the same challenges as academic institutions:
+A recent study by Jack Shafer and Tucker Doherty, published by Politico, demonstrates just how vast this divide has grown:

 Where do journalists work, and how much has that changed in recent years?
 To determine this, my colleague Tucker Doherty excavated labor statistics and cross-referenced them against voting patterns and Census data to figure out just what the American media landscape looks like, and how much it has changed.

 The results read like a revelation.
 The national media really does work in a bubble, something that wasn’t true as recently as 2008.
 And the bubble is growing more extreme.
 Concentrated heavily along the coasts, the bubble is both geographic and political.
 If you’re a working journalist, odds aren’t just that you work in a pro-Clinton county—odds are that you reside in one of the nation’s most pro-Clinton counties…

 …The “media bubble” trope might feel overused by critics of journalism who want to sneer at reporters who live in Brooklyn or California and don’t get the “real America” of southern Ohio or rural Kansas.
 But these numbers suggest it’s no exaggeration: Not only is the bubble real, but it’s more extreme than you might realize.
 And it’s driven by deep industry trends.

 The authors then go on to explain why the shift is happening.
 It turns out, the trend seems to be driven overwhelmingly by structural changes to the industry itself rather than by any type of overt or intentional bias on the part of reporters: